xeyler/brighamcampbell.com/content/notes/catharsis.md

 Maybe I don't seem it, but right now, I'm actually very hopeful.
 Not always the case, but maybe I woke up on the right side of the bed.
-Maybe I found it funny when that other girl wanted to cheat on some poor boy with me because it was a strange interaction and for some reason--probably a petty one--it gives me hope to know that there are plenty of weirder fish in the sea than just me.
+Maybe I found it funny when that one girl wasn't sure whether or not she was already dating someone else when I asked her on a date because it was a strange interaction and for some reason--probably a petty one--it gives me hope to know that there are plenty of weirder fish in the sea than just me.
 Maybe not.
 Maybe I should feel bad for saying that...
-Maybe I shouldn't...

-Hehe.
-See, you don't understand why, but that's funny.
-Sorry, it's an inside joke.
-Unless that doll finally found someone to cheat with, I guess.
-It almost makes me want to cheer that girl on, you know?
+Or maybe it was some horrible mistake.
+One big misunderstanding.
+Let's be honest, that's more likely.
+And you know what, if that's the case, then that's okay!
+After all, misunderstandings are a fact of life, not a fact of awkward.
+It's okay to be misunderstood.
+It's okay to misunderstand.
+It's why we communicate hopefully.

+I hope that love finds me again.
+I'm sure it will.
+With time, I know.
+As I say it, though, I'd rather not that love finds me for love's sake.
+Nobody loves for love.
+Nobody loves for themselves.
+If they did, it wouldn't be love.
+I know that.

+Can hope be scared too?
+Wow, I hope that nobody reads this.
+Would anybody even read this much?
+Certainly not on any weekday.
+There's comfort in knowing that, at least.
+Will I want to purge this polluted pick-myself-apart by the time the storm has been weathered?
+Probably.
+But will I do it?
+I hope not.

+I hope you don't think I'm strange for this.
+Or maybe I do.
+Maybe I hope that you realize that you're strange too.
+And that it's not bad to be weird.
+It's what sets us apart that brings us together, I believe.
+Some of us scream when we laugh.
+Does there need to be a reason that it's attractive?

+Is there anything more passionately hopeful than that?
+If there is, I haven't found it.

+---

 Grief, I expect that this may come as a surprise to you, but I'm going now.
 We will meet again.
 It will be as old friends do: Smiling knowingly.
 Maybe with a joke and a hug if I'm feeling peppy.
 I know you don't like hugs because she said that they're awkward.
 You'll get over it.
+I have.

-I love you, I love you, I love you.
+Hopefully, hopelessly, passionlessly, passionately, painfully, truthfully: I love you, I love you, I love you.

+Goodbye, Half of My Heart

+Who?
+Grief.